CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

 Note that an ssh connection to the container is not like executing a shell on the container.
 In particular, the following limitations apply:

-- environment variables in the image sent to the entrypoint of the container or any command exec'ed in it are not available in ssh connections.
+- environment variables in the image sent to the entrypoint of the container and any command exec'ed in it are not available in ssh connections.
   There is a workaround for that in `entrypoints/remote-development-steup.sh` when opening an ssh server which should work for most cases, but you may still want to adapt it to your needs.